AdvancedBackgroundChecks Opt Out Guide

 Timelines, Verification & What to Expect

 After you submit the Advanced Background Checks opt-out, the site usually sends an email with a link to finish the request.
 Many published guides report a short processing window, often about 1–3 days.
 The first sign is an on-page notice, and the second is a message in your inbox.
 If nothing arrives, check Spam and submit once more.
-If the listing is still live after 3 days, repeat the same steps and save the message for your records.
+If the listing is still live after the stated processing window, save the confirmation email, record the listing URL, and submit one follow-up request with proof.

 Edge Cases & Troubleshooting